Graphic Design in South Korea

 Included in program fee:

-- 3 credits, housing, welcome and farewell dinners, local transportation, guest artist, field trips, entrance fees, and travel/health insurance
+- 3 credits, housing, a few meals, local transportation, guest artist, field trips, entrance fees, and travel/health insurance

 Not included in program fee:

-- Airfare to and from South Korea, ground transportation to and from the Korean airport, most meals
+- Airfare to and from Seoul, South Korea, ground transportation to and from the airport, most meals

 Please read the Summer Study Abroad Registration & Related Information in its entirety.